 Contrast Agents and Imaging Biomarkers

-Medical imaging is integral to modern healthcare, facilitating accurate diagnosis, treatment planning, and monitoring of disease progression.
-Contrast agents and imaging biomarkers are essential tools that enhance image clarity and provide quantitative insights into physiological, pathological, and molecular processes.
+Medical imaging is a cornerstone of modern healthcare, enabling accurate diagnosis, treatment planning, and monitoring of disease progression.
+Contrast agents and imaging biomarkers are critical tools that enhance image clarity and provide quantitative insights into physiological, pathological, and molecular processes.

 1. Contrast Agents

-Contrast agents improve the differentiation of tissues, organs, and vascular structures in imaging studies.
-By enhancing visibility, they support precise diagnosis and intervention planning.
+Contrast agents improve the differentiation of tissues, organs, and vascular structures, supporting precise diagnosis and intervention planning.

 Iodine-based agents: Used in CT imaging for vascular and organ enhancement.